-Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 1: To ensure the Malton and Norton local 1.
-Does the policy result in the loss of a community facility No. This policy is an aspirational policy stating that development proposals (which would also = population have access to health, education, leisure and recreation or poorer access to a community facility? need to meet the requirements set out other planning policies set out in the NP and Local Plan) which would provide additional capacity or improved leisure facilities including upgrading, extension or replacement would in principle be support.
-U+ services that are required.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol SEA 1: To ensure the Malton and 1.
+Does the policy result in the loss of 1.
+No. = Norton local population have access to health, education, leisure and recreation a community facility or poorer access to a community facility?
+2. This policy is an aspirational policy stating that development proposals (which would also need to meet the requirements set out other planning policies set out in the NP and Local Plan) which would provide additional capacity or improved leisure facilities including upgrading, extension or replacement would in principle be support.
+U + services that are required.
 2. Does the policy result in improved access to community facility Ryedale District Council's 2012 Infrastructure Study 7 reported a quantitative requirement for a swimming pool at Malton and also highlighted that the Derwent Swimming Pool is nearing the end of its operational life and replacement/refurbishment will be required.
 The emerging NP asserts that both Norton's swimming pool and Malton's Community Sports Centre require extensions and improvements.
 Policy CF1 is a response to this.
 A positive impact is registered.
 The impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
 SEA 2: To provide the opportunity for all people to meet their housing needs.
 1. Does the policy deliver homes which will address an identified local need such as affordable homes?
 1. There is no link registered between this draft NP policy and this SEA objective 0 SEA 3: To maintain and promote the distinctiveness of communities within Malton and Norton 1.
-Would the policy lead to loss of an existing use which contributes to the social character and distinctiveness of 1.
+Would the policy lead to loss of an existing use which contributes to the social character and distinctiveness of Malton and 1.
 Policy CF2 applies to the existing site of the Derwent Swimming Pool which is in the Norton on Derwent Conservation Area and located on Church Street close to where it changes to Commercial Street.
 The building is single storey and is set back from the road.
 The site incorporates a green area of amenity land with mature trees fronting onto Church Street.
-Whilst the current site does contribute to social character, there is no reason why a = Malton and Norton? replacement facility or refurbishment would not do the same.
+Whilst the current site does contribute to social character, there is no reason why a replacement facility or refurbishment would not do the same.
 There is a therefore a neutral impact registered here. =